PROVIDING A SAFE AND CARING HAVEN

-Detoxification or detox is the first step to becoming sober and is a critical path in recovery.
-Detox is not a form of treatment itself, but is an important phase in a client’s treatment plan.
-It is a period when all forms of drug or alcohol consumption stops, and the body rids itself of these substances.
+Detoxification, or detox, is the first step to becoming sober and is a critical element of recovery.
+Detox is not a form of treatment itself, but is very important as the initial phase in any client’s treatment plan.
+It is the period when all forms of drug or alcohol consumption stop, and the body rids itself of these substances.

-During this time, an individual could experience mild to severe physical and psychological effects.
-For some “users” detox can be a serious and dangerous period, which is why it is important that experienced medical professionals administer detoxification in a safe and well-equipped environment
+During this time, an individual will likely experience withdrawal symptoms, which may include mild to severe physical and psychological effects.
+For some “users” detox can be a serious and dangerous period, which is why it is important that experienced professionals monitor and assist with detoxification in a safe and well-equipped environment.

 - Insomnia or problems with sleep

 - Nausea and vomiting

 - Erratic blood pressure